Synthetic Geology: Structural Geology Meets Deep Learning: Results

-In our next experiment, we demonstrate how conditional generation can be used for a common but important task: geological interpolation of lithology from borehole data.
-The procedure entails constructing 3D subsurface models from sparse, irregularly sampled borehole data.
+In our next experiment, we demonstrate how conditional generation can be used for{applied to} a common but{yet} important task: geological interpolation of lithology from borehole data.
+The procedure entails constructing{the construction of} 3D subsurface models from sparse, irregularly sampled borehole data.
 This task bridges observed lithological measurements (e.g., sand, clay, shale) with geostatistical or simulation-based techniques to predict the unobserved subsurface composition.
 Such a problem is commonly solved to create initial models for reservoir characterization, groundwater flow analysis, or contaminant transport studies.

-The standard technique for solving this problem is kriging \cite{stein1999interpolation} and, more recently, interval kriging \cite{Song2024Kriging}, which estimates lithological probabilities between boreholes by accounting for vertical and horizontal variability in rock types.
-However, kriging can struggle when the data size is small (few boreholes) and has the tendency to smooth interfaces when applied to categorical data.
+The standard approach to this problem is kriging \cite{stein1999interpolation} or, more recently, interval kriging \cite{Song2024Kriging}, which estimates lithological probabilities between boreholes by accounting for vertical and horizontal variability in rock types.
+However, these methods can struggle with sparse data (i.e., few boreholes) and have the tendency{tend} to smooth interfaces when applied to categorical data.
 We demonstrate an alternative reconstruction method using a conditional flow matching model to interpolate between sparse boreholes.
-Because the technique is inherently generative, we can produce many different models that are consistent with the observed data and also with the underlying probability density function of the model.
+Because the technique is inherently generative, we can produce many different{multiple} models that are consistent with both the observed data and the underlying probability density function of the synthetic training dataset.

 To guide this example, we extract the observable surface data and sparse boreholes from a Geomodel that was never seen during training and use the original model as a ground truth benchmark.
-Shown in Figure~\ref{fig:model3d+data} are the original mode, the surface data, and 25 boreholes for the experiments that follow.
+Shown in Figure~\ref{fig:model3d+data} are the original model, the surface data, and 25 boreholes for the experiments that follow.